vmlinz/ci.vmlinz.github.io/source/_posts/rails-4-routes-essentials.md

 #### scope ####

-You can use scope when you want to route `/admin/articles` to ArticlesController instead of Admin::ArticlesController.
+You can use scope when you want to route `/admin/articles` to ArticlesController instead of `Admin::ArticlesController`.

 ```
 scope '/admin' do